Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 Where:

-In our point process modeling, the weights serve to approximate the integral term in the likelihood using a discrete set of non-event (background) points.
+In this framework, weights are used to approximate the integral term of the likelihood function using a discrete set of background points.

-This weighting ensures that the background points collectively approximate the spatial opportunity for a fatal crash to occur.
-It is not a sampling weight in the survey sense, but a numerical approximation of integration.
+This weighting scheme ensures that the background points collectively approximate the spatial opportunity for a crash to occur.
+It is not a survey sampling weight, but rather a numerical approximation of integration.

-Our background points are non-fatal crash locations drawn from the same traffic accident dataset, which assumes that the exposure to fatality is proportional to exposure to any crash.
-Hence, the model estimates the fatality intensity conditional on crash occurrence.
+Our background points are sampled from non-fatal crash locations.
+By using all crashes as the background domain, the model estimates the fatality intensity conditional on crash occurrence.

 We evaluated potential multicollinearity among the continuous predictors: Slope, Curvature, and AADT (Average Annual Daily Traffic).